merlinfuchs/embed-generator/README.md

   host: "localhost"
   port: 8080

+log:
+  use_json: false # Enable to this to have easily parsable JSON log messages (you usually don't want this)
 ```

 You can also set the config values using environment variables.
 For example `EMBEDG_DISCORD__TOKEN` will set the discord